 If you receive a total of eight or more (but less than 15 points), you will receive a cautionary notice in the mail.
 If you want to find out the summary of these actions, you will have to obtain your drivers abstract.

-Once your suspensions are over, you licence will be reinstated with seven demerit points which will remain on your driving record for two years, beginning on the date of reinstatement.
+Once your suspensions are over, your licence will be reinstated with seven demerit points which will remain on your driving record for two years, beginning on the date of reinstatement.
 After the two years, the points will be removed from your record.

 Drivers with a class Class 7 are afforded fewer demerit points than fully licensed drivers.
 Drivers with stage one learner’s or stage two probationary licences are permitted up to 8 points before a suspension.
 Other important information for new drivers :